-The International Partnerships Office (IPO) organises an orientation period for all incoming study abroad students, which takes place during the week before classes commence.
+The International Partnerships Office (IPO) organises an orientation period for all incoming study abroad and exchange students which takes place during the week before classes commence.
 The orientation timetable will be sent to you prior to your arrival (approximately I-2 weeks before arrival)

-The orientation day aims at providing the incoming students with an introduction to Regent's University London and the support services.
+The orientation period aims at providing the incoming students with an introduction to Regent's University London and the support services.
 You will also receive your academic timetable for the semester.